First Dance Lessons to Shine on Your Big Day with a Simple Yet Impressive Wedding Dance

 Call or email Paul now using the details at the top of the page to talk about your first dance song list or to book private dance lessons for your big day.

-For last minute wedding dance bookings feel free to call 07849336110 or use Contact us
+For last minute wedding dance bookings feel free to call on 07849336110 or use Contact us